How to Become a Dog Trainer: Put Your Love of Dogs Into Practice

 How to become a dog trainer

-Although there are no formal education requirements in the dog training business, you’ll need the right training and experience to do the job well.
+Although there are no formal education requirements to study a dog training certificate or enter the industry, you’ll need the right training and experience to do the job well.
 Before you start your training journey, all you’ll need is to be able to read and write English well — and, of course, you should be a massive dog lover!

 Get experience with dogs

+Most people want the most experienced dog trainers for their beloved pet dog.
 Volunteering at a local shelter or dog training organisation is a great place to start.
+This will expose you to a variety of different dog breeds and personalities — dogs with specific training needs or even separation anxiety.
 You could also try fostering dogs who need rehabilitation.

 Take on an apprenticeship or mentorship